 In collaboration with the NIH, Moderna Therapeutics developed a new approach to a vaccine based on the company’s RNA virus technology.
-The vaccine candidate has already entered Phase I clinical trials with the tests on healthy individuals in March and will be fast-tracked for Phase II as soon as the toxicology path is clear.
+The vaccine candidate has already entered Phase I clinical trials with the tests on healthy individuals in mid-March.
+The company will be fast-tracked for Phase II as soon as the toxicology path is clear.
 Many challenges lie ahead for the vaccine to be declared both safe and effective, but hopes are on for it to reach the global market as soon as early 2021.

 The innovators are trying to bypass the need for new drug development by working on the re-purposing of compounds already found to safe and effective by the FDA for other indications.
 Amongst these, Gilead has just entered Phase III clinical trials in the US for the antiviral compound, Remdesivir, which has been used to treat Ebola in the past.
 Remsdesivir has already been used as an experimental therapy in 1,000 COVID-19 cases and has shown promising results.

 Early detection of COVID-19 has been problematic as testing has relied primarily on polymer-chain-reaction (PCR) technology, requiring specialized staff and equipment and hours to complete the amplification need to get results.
 To overcome this challenge, a Brazilian MedTech startup Hi Technologies is developing portable diagnostic equipment called HiLab, consisting of a mini-lab set up and a test kit.

 As everyone recognizes, critical medical supplies such as protective masks, face shields, and sanitizers are in extremely low supply, which has stimulated innovations attempting to develop new ways of manufacturing them, as well as better, more efficient products.

 Northwestern’s self-sanitizing masks and the Argaman and Sonovia antiviral masks also offer greater sustainability than single-use surgical masks and standard N95 masks, without compromising safety.
 Many healthcare equipment specialists look hopefully to the safe re-use of masks to overcome acute shortages everywhere.

 AI and new apps track epidemiological data